alt

 Leeds Castle under a starlit sky

-Every November, Leeds Castle comes alive for two days with lights, sounds and colour.
-This year's display (which is said to be the biggest pyrotechnic display in the whole of South East England), combines fireworks and projected moving images to create an audio-visual treat unlike anything else, and will have you singing and dancing the night away.
+This year's display (said to be the biggest pyrotechnic display in South East England) combines fireworks and projected moving images to create an audio-visual treat that will have you singing and dancing the night away.
+Arrive at 2pm to make the most of the day by exploring the castle’s grounds, including a challenging maze, play areas and even an adventure golf course.

 Find out more